aldatubio/opentrons/user_guides/CustomDilutionProtocol_Guide.md

 # Custom Dilution Protocol - How to use
 This guide walks you through the use of the custom dilutions protocol:
-1. Making a custom dilution series and saving it as a CSV file
+1. Making a custom dilution series in Excel and saving it as a CSV file
 2. Uploading the dilution series to the robot using the `Upload CSV to Opentrons` drag-and-drop widget
 3. Clicking on the `Freetown | Custom Dilution Series` protocol in the Opentrons app and following the app's instructions